harbur/playbook/docs/README.md

   [Holidays]: perks.md#holidays

-Employees also have access to our [internal docs]
+Employees also have access to our [internal docs].

 [internal docs]: https://docs.pro.harbur.io